Croatia has become a popular vacation destination, with a great combination of beaches and charming cities.

-The most commonly visited places are Dubrovnik or Zagreb, due to the availability of cheap flights from low cost airlines, but the city of Split is normally left to those who want to move away from the main tourist orientated areas and discover what Croatia is all about.
+The most commonly visited places are Dubrovnik or Zagreb, but the city of Split is normally left to those who want to move away from the main tourist orientated areas and discover what Croatia is all about.
 If you’re wondering what there is to do, or looking for reasons to visit Split, then read on.

 Things to see in Split

-Going on holiday and staying in your hotel room is pointless, so get out and about and discover Split, starting with the centrepiece of the city, Diocletian’s Palace.
+Going on holiday and staying in your hotel room is pointless, so get out and about and discover Split, starting with the main attraction of the city, Diocletian’s Palace.

 Built in around 305 AD by Diocletian for him to retire in, but became uninhabited for hundreds of years, until locals used the Palace as a place to hide from barbarians who invaded the area.